8bitbuddhist/PixelMaestro/docs/show.md

 * ColorsGenerateRandomColorEvent: Generates a single random color and stores it in the specified variable.
 * ColorsGenerateScalingColorArrayEvent: Generates a color color gradient and stores it in the specified array.
 * MaestroSetRunningEvent: Sets a Maestro's running state.
+* OverlaySetOptionsEvent: Sets an Overlay's options.
 * RunFunctionEvent: Uses std::functional to run a function (not available on Arduino).
 * SectionSetAnimationEvent: Changes a Section's current animation.
-* SectionSetCanvasEvent: Sets a Canvas to a Section.
 * SectionSetCycleIntervalEvent: Changes the interval between animation cycles for a Section.
-* SectionSetOverlayEvent: Sets an Overlay to a Section.

 [Home](README.md)